freddysilber/react-lightning/README.md

 # React Lightning Boilerplate

-1. Boilderplate code for deleveloping React components on Salesforce
+Boilerplate code for deleveloping React components on Salesforce

-# Get Started
+## Getting Started

-1. fork and clone this repository
+1. Fork and clone this repository
-2. run ```npm i or npm install``` to install npm dependencies
+2. Run ```npm i or npm install``` to install npm dependencies
-3. create a scratch org to deploy source to
+3. Create a scratch org to deploy source to
-4. run ```npm run deploy``` to bundle the React app into the static resource and push code to the org
+4. Run ```npm run deploy``` to bundle the React app into the static resource and push code to the org